IN THIS ARTICLE

 - The second byte is the ID of an AD structure type.

-- The rest of the bytes are data that is structured in a predefined way depending on what AD type was defined by the previous byte.
+- The rest of the bytes are data structured in a predefined way, depending on what AD type the previous type defined.

 Most beacon protocols, if not all, have only 2 AD structures which are as follows.